Search results for

 HTC Camera best camera apps for Android

-This article was updated and checked for accuracy in September 2023.
-It was originally published in 2014.
+This article was updated and checked for accuracy in April 2024.
+It was initially published in 2014.

 Cameras on smartphones are a much bigger deal than they used to be.
-Smartphone companies are chomping at the bit to make their cameras more reliable, adapt to dim light better, and add extra features to engage customers.
-This has become so important that many people now base their purchase choices solely on the camera’s specifications.
+Smartphone companies are chomping to make their cameras more reliable, adapt to dim light better, and add extra features to engage customers.
+This has become so important that many people base their purchase choices solely on the camera’s specifications.

-Usually, this makes stock camera apps better than most third-party apps.
-Phone makers simply know their camera setups better; they are optimized in the best way possible.
-This is especially true for Google, Samsung, and Huawei phones that use AI and other software enhancements in conjunction with the camera hardware.
-Still, a third-party app may be useful in some scenarios.
+This usually makes stock camera apps better than most third-party apps.
+Phone makers know their camera setups better; they optimize them to the best of their ability.
+This is especially true for Google, Samsung, and Huawei phones that use AI and other software enhancements with the camera hardware.
+Still, a third-party app may be helpful in some scenarios.
 Here are the best camera apps for Android.

 The best camera apps for Android